yihongL1U/yihongl1u.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Two paper are accepted to EMNLP 2024 Findings!
+Two paper are accepted to EMNLP 2024 findings!